An honorary Captain, Allen Robinson returns to Happy Valley

-LETROB, PA (Nittany Nation) — An all-time great Nittany Lion, Allen Robinson returns to Happy Valley for the first time Saturday night as an honorary captain for West Virginia-Penn State.
+LETROB, PA (Nittany Nation) — All-time great Nittany Lion, Allen Robinson is returning to Happy Valley for the first time Saturday night as an honorary captain for West Virginia-Penn State.

 “I’ve never played in a stadium like Beaver Stadium,” Robinson said when I sat down with him this summer at Steelers Camp.